Externalities: Definition with Positive & Negative Examples

-These can come in the form of ‘positive externalities’ that create a benefit to a third party, or, ‘negative externalities’, that create a cost to a third party.
-What’s more, these externalities occur both during production and/or consumption.
+Externalities can take the form of positive or negative effects.
+Positive externalities create a benefit to a third party, while negative externalities create a cost to a third party.
+These externalities can occur during both production and consumption.

 Key Points